azdavis/azdavis.net/posts/define-pl-01.md

   \mathtt{else} \ \mathtt{789}
 $$

-In the informal semantics for if-expressions, we only considered $\mathtt{true}$ or $\mathtt{false}$ as possibilities for the value of the conditional.
+In the informal semantics for conditional expressions, we only considered
+$\mathtt{true}$ or $\mathtt{false}$ as possibilities for the value of the conditional.
 What should we do here?

-One option is to be more permissive in the semantics for if-expressions.
+One option is to be more permissive in the semantics for conditional expressions.
 As in C-like languages, we could treat 0 as "falsy" and non-zero integers as "truthy".
-Thus, if the condition evaluated to an integer not equal to 0, we would take the then-branch.
-And if it evaluated to 0, we would take the else-branch.

-Our only other option is to declare these kinds of expressions as invalid.
-We could then refuse to evaluate these invalid expressions.

-We can disallow invalid expressions by defining a static semantics for Hatsugen.
+Our only other option is to declare certain expressions to be invalid, and refuse to evaluate these invalid expressions.
+To precisely define the notion of a "valid" expression, we will define a static semantics for Hatsugen.
-We'll then say that we're only allowed to evaluate expressions that have been deemed valid by the static semantics.

-We will define the judgment $e: \tau$, read as "$e$ has type $\tau$", with rules of inference.
-This judgement will be a relation between expressions $e$ and types $\tau$.
-An expression $e$ is thus valid precisely when there exists a type
-$\tau$ such that $e: \tau$.
+The static semantics for Hatsugen consists of one judgement, $e: \tau$, read as "$e$ has type $\tau$" or "$e$'s type is $\tau$.
+This judgement is a relation between expressions $e$ and types $\tau$.
+An expression $e$ is thus valid precisely when there exists a type $\tau$ such that $e: \tau$.

+To define a judgment, we write its rules of inference.
 Our first inference rule says that integer literals have integer type.

 $$
 \frac